eclipse-glsp/glsp-website-source/content/documentation/update_element_properties/content.md

 ### The Apply Operation Handler

 Next we need to implement a OperationHandler for our new Apply Action.
-This class handles the incomming action:
+This class handles the incomming action and injects a GModelState to update the corresponding Model element:

 ````java
 public class ApplyEventUpdateOperation extends AbstractOperationHandler<ApplyEventUpdateOperation> {